-500+ Words Essay on Festivals of India
+500+ Words Essay on the Festivals of India

 India is a land of fairs and festivals.
 People of different religions and communities live here and therefore, many festivals are celebrated in India every year.
-One can capture the Indian tradition and culture best at its fairs and festivals marked by dance, music, sweets,etc. All the festivals are celebrated with great enthusiasm and happiness in a colourful atmosphere.
-An Essay on Festivals of India is a very common topic and is expected to be asked in the English exam.
+One can capture the Indian tradition and culture best at its fairs and festivals marked by dance, music, sweets, etc. All the festivals are celebrated with great enthusiasm and happiness in a colourful atmosphere.
+An Essay on Festivals in India is a very common topic and is expected to be asked in the English exam.
 So, students are recommended to practise essays on this topic to score high marks in the writing section.
 This sample Essay on Festivals of India will give them some ideas and tips to organise their thoughts to form an effective essay.

 Different Types of Indian Festivals

 India is well known for its cultural and traditional festivals all over the world.
-As it is a secular country full of diversity in religions, languages, cultures and castes, every month some festival celebration happens.
-Among these festivals, some are religious, some are based on the seasons while some are of national importance.
+As it is a secular country full of diversity in religions, languages, cultures and castes, every month, some festival celebration happens.
+Among these festivals, some are religious, some are based on the seasons and some are of national importance.
 Each and every festival is celebrated uniquely in different ways according to the various rituals and beliefs.
-Each festival has its own history, legend and significance of celebration.
+Each festival has its own history, legend and significance of the celebration.
 Festivals bring bonding, love, cross-cultural exchange and happiness among people.

 Festivals and fairs are significant parts of Indian cultural life.
-Some of the festivals are celebrated at a national level whereas others are at a regional level.
-National festivals such as Gandhi Jayanti, Independence Day and Republic Day are celebrated by the people of all religions across the entire nation.
+Some of the festivals are celebrated at a national level, whereas others are at a regional level.
+National festivals such as Gandhi Jayanti, Independence Day and Republic Day are celebrated by people of all religions across the entire nation.
 These festivals fill us with great pride and remind us of the freedom fighters who sacrificed their lives to make India independent and free from British rule.
 The whole nation unites together to celebrate these festivals and the spirit of togetherness, patriotism and nationalism can be found everywhere.

 There are some religious festivals which are celebrated as a whole by different communities.

-It is said that “Greatness of a culture can be found in its festivals”.
+It is said that the “Greatness of a culture can be found in its festivals”.
 India has proved this saying as a variety of festivals are celebrated with full joy and happiness across the country.
 Different cultures and religions get tied together in bonds of love with invisible threads of celebrations.
 That’s why India is also known for unity in cultural diversity.
-Festivals teach us how to fight evil and falsehood and establish truth.
+Festivals teach us how to fight evil and falsehood and establish the truth.
 The festivals are marked by fervour, hope, and prayers for a better tomorrow.

 Keep learning and stay tuned with BYJU’S for the latest updates on CBSE/ICSE/State Board/Competitive Exams.
 Also, download the BYJU’S App for interactive study videos.

-Frequently asked Questions on festivals of India Essay
+Frequently Asked Questions on Festivals of India Essay

-Why festivals are given so much importance in India?
+Why are festivals given so much importance in India?

 What are some of the largely celebrated festivals in India?